lapluviosilla/amplenote-templater/README.md

 - **Task Start/Hide Dates**: Apply dynamic start or hide dates to tasks using expressions like {start:expression} or {hide:expression}.
 Like {start:next Monday}.

 - **Custom Date Formatting**: Customize the format of dates using specifiers.
-For example, {"mm-dd-YYYY":tomorrow} expands to “09-27-2024”.
+For example, {"MM-dd-yyyy":tomorrow} expands to “09-27-2024”.

 - **Dynamic Note Linking**: Convert eligible text enclosed in double square brackets into links.